 Note: Screens Express requires OS X 10.8 Mountain Lion or later.

-Download the app by clicking on this link: https://edovia.com/screens-express/latest
+On the Mac you will be connecting to, download the app by clicking on this link: https://edovia.com/screens-express/latest

 Required Service and Settings Validation